2026 Retreats

 Classes & Workshops

 You might choose to spend the full weekend relaxing by the pond, in a hammock, or strolling the trails – sounds wonderful.
 But if you’re looking to give your outdoor & sustainability knowledge a boost, we’ve got options for that, too.
+A selection of the below sessions are available at every retreat; additional sessions specific to each retreat’s theme are also offered.

 Downtime & Recreation